University of Connecticut & UConn Health Policy Against Discrimination, Harassment and Related Interpersonal Violence Grievance Procedures

 Relevant evidence is evidence that has some value or tendency to prove a matter of fact significant to the case.
 Relevant evidence may pertain to a party or witness’s credibility.

-The following types of evidence, and questions seeking that evidence, are impermissible (i.e., will not be accessed or considered by OIE in connection with its investigation, except as may be necessary to determine whether one of the exceptions listed below applies; will not be disclosed; and will not otherwise be used), regardless of whether they are relevant:
+The following types of evidence, and questions seeking that evidence, are impermissible (i.e., will not be accessed or considered by the University in connection with its investigation, except as may be

 • Evidence that is protected under a privilege recognized by Federal or State law or evidence provided to a confidential employee, unless the person to whom the privilege or confidentiality is owed has voluntarily waived the privilege or confidentiality;

-• A party’s or witness’s records that are made or maintained by a physician, psychologist, or other recognized professional or paraprofessional in connection with the provision of treatment to the party or witness, unless OIE obtains that party’s or witness’s voluntary, written consent for use in its grievance procedures; and
+• A party’s or witness’s records that are made or maintained by a physician, psychologist, or other recognized professional or paraprofessional in connection with the provision of treatment to the party or witness, unless the University obtains that party’s or witness’s voluntary, written consent for use in its grievance procedures; and

 • Evidence that relates to the complainant’s sexual interests or prior sexual conduct, unless evidence about the complainant’s prior sexual conduct is offered to prove that someone other than the respondent committed the alleged conduct or is evidence about specific incidents of the complainant’s prior sexual conduct with the respondent that is offered to prove consent to the alleged sex-based harassment.
 The fact of prior consensual sexual conduct between the complainant and respondent does not by itself demonstrate or imply the complainant’s consent to the alleged sex-based harassment or preclude determination that sex-based harassment occurred.